3310 Evaluating Before Issuing a Permit

 3313.4 Evaluating Compliance

-While processing an application for a permit, the inspector develops a plan to evaluate an operation’s compliance with minimum standards.
+While processing an application for a permit, the inspector develops a plan to evaluate an operation’s compliance with statutes, administrative rules, and minimum standards.

-The inspector uses the guidelines in the following chart.
+The following chart provides guidelines to develop the plan.
 More than one guideline may apply.

 |Situation||Plan for Evaluating Compliance|